 During Elevate Equity’s early stages I sought out reinforcements from Community Programs that aimed to facilitate entrepreneurs and young leaders.
 It quickly became apparent that this was also not an option for my particular experiences or intersections.
 As an individual with varying levels of access and in-access at different times in my life (or what type of cognitive/body day I’m having) – having to explain my humanity to leaders and those in power positions, was an excruciating one.
 The reality is that even then, I had more access to exploring other options, there are folks in my community that do not.
 I knew I was positioned with a proximity to opportunity, and to me this meant I was responsible for gathering resources and securing funding so that BIPOC Trans community could get paid to build Elevate Equity with me, and for all us.

-In order to create something that Trans people would be proud of – I knew I would have to find the right people to support Elevate Equity’s conception – a big thank you to Sapphire Woods, for who without their brilliance and loving support, none of this would have happened the way that it did.
+In order to create something that Trans people would be proud of I knew I would have to find the right people to support Elevate Equity’s conception.
 Orion Mayas and Ty Sloane have very quickly and effortlessly become my new favourite people.
 Orion Mayas is Elevate Equity’s Engagement Director, and Ty Sloane is our Education Director.